untitled

 ASHLEY v.
 WOODARD was a 1993 Georgia custody case.
 Limited details.
 Sometime prior to November 1993, a Jehovah's Witness, named Willie Ashley and his ex-wife Mary [Ashley] Woodard had divorced.
 Mary Ashley had received physical custody of their son (born circa 1978), and Willie Ashley had received visitation rights.
 Apparently, Willie Ashley filed for additional custody rights, and his WatchTower religion became an issue, with Woodard claiming that the JW religion was "detrimental" to her son.
 Ashley withdrew his motion in November 1993.
 No further info.

 IN RE FITZPINA was an early 1990s Florida custody case, in which the limited details hint at what may have been a very interesting case.
-Sometime prior to 1993, the legal custody of the teenaged daughter of Lino Fitzpina, 38, and Socerro Fitzpina, was taken by the state of Florida and placed with a Jehovah's Witness couple, who were probably relatives of either the husband or wife.
+Sometime prior to 1993, the legal custody of the teenage daughter of Lino Fitzpina, 38, and Socerro Fitzpina, was taken by the state of Florida and placed with a Jehovah's Witness couple, who were probably relatives of either the husband or wife.
 In January 1993, Lino Fitzpina abducted at gunpoint his then 17 year-old daughter as she and her two foster parents exited services at a Fort Pierce area Kingdom Hall of Jehovah's Witnesses.
 The couple were eventually arrested and given an unknown sentence after pleading no-contest to charges of interfering with child custody.

 HETRICK v.
-LANEY was a 1990-2 Pennsylvania divorce/custody court case, in which WatchTower Society attorney Carolyn Wah represented the Jehovah's Witness Mother, named Joyce Laney.
-A February 1992 court hearing apparently related to the attempt of the father, Kurth Hetrick, 26, to prevent his ex-wife from rearing their 3 year-old son, Tyler Hetrick as a JW.
+LANEY was a 1990-92 Pennsylvania divorce/custody court case, in which WatchTower Society attorney Carolyn Wah represented the Jehovah's Witness Mother, named Joyce Laney.
+A February 1992 court hearing apparently related to the attempt of the father, Kurth Hetrick, age 26, to prevent his ex-wife from rearing their 3 year-old son, Tyler Hetrick as a JW.

-The issue of JWs forbidding children to be administered blood transfusions was a heated issue in which Carolyn Wah received disgusted media attention by her lame attempts to equate the administering of a blood transfusion to a child with a "rape" of the child.
+The issue of JWs forbidding children to be administered blood transfusions was a heated issue in which Carolyn Wah received disgusted media attention by her lame attempts to equate the administering of a blood transfusion to a child with "rape" of the child.

 Kurth Hetrick failed in his efforts to prevent his ex-wife from rearing his son as a JW, but the court did give Kurth Hetrick oversight of Tyler Hetrick's medical care.
 Hetrick had been reared as a Methodist.
 It is unclear whether Joyce Laney had been reared as a JW, or had converted after the marriage.